odoo/documentation/legal/terms/enterprise.rst

 breach, this Agreement may be terminated immediately by the non-breaching Party.

-Further, Odoo SA may terminate the Agreement immediately in the event the Customer fails to pay the applicable fees for the Services within the due date specified on the corresponding invoice.
+Further, Odoo SA may terminate the Agreement immediately in the event the Customer fails to pay the applicable fees for the Services within 21 days following the due date specified on the corresponding invoice, and after minimum 3 reminders.

 Surviving Provisions:
   The sections ":ref:`confidentiality`”, “:ref:`disclaimers`”,